NethermindEth/horus-checker/README.md

 #### Define a function that adds the top two elements on the stack

-We'll also also define a function that adds the top two elements on the stack.
+We'll also define a function called `add()`.
 It will take one argument, which will be a pointer to a stack, and it will have one return value, also a pointer to a stack.

 We can use
 [member accessor notation](https://www.cairo-lang.org/docs/how_cairo_works/consts.html?highlight=cast#typed-references)